-Dublin - "Visiting Dublin is like taking a great big breath of fresh air.
+Dublin A Breath of Fresh Air - "Visiting Dublin is like taking a great big breath of fresh air.
 Always invigorating, this Viking city is at once modern and historic, exciting and relaxing."

 Ireland's Hidden Heartlands - "Explore the lush green heartlands of Ireland's natural rural beauty... where activity and relaxation are centred around rural communities and their lifestyles, that can be discovered across a lattice work of land and water trails showcased by the iconic River Shannon and the Beara-Breifne Way.